TMaTTeO99/verilog_circuits/README.md

 # verilog_circuits
-some examples of Verilog circuits
+Some examples of Verilog circuits in which are represented module like memory, counter...